 InnerRoads Wilderness Program is a therapeutic intervention for teenagers that places emphasis on wilderness, family, and community.
 We give adolescents the opportunity for growth, healing and empowerment.
 To parents we offer a chance for self-reflection, active support and guidance.
 InnerRoads is open for placements every April through September.
 Our staff are experienced, and we utilize a low staff to student ratio.
 InnerRoads Wilderness Program helps struggling teens change direction, find motivation, build self-worth and insight, develop interpersonal skills, and better understand the connection between their actions and consequences.

-The 2015 field season is almost upon us.
-Our season will kickoff April 21st.
-We currently still have slots open during the spring season.
-Please call Curt Tweedy (program therapist) at (406) 541-1657 or Katharine Sampson (program manager) at (406) 541-1642 for more information or fill out an application.
+The 2015 field season is in full swing.
+Our season kicked off April 21st.
+We are accepting applications through the end of August.
+Please call Katharine Sampson (program manager) at (406) 541-1642 or Curt Tweedy (program therapist) at (406) 541-1657 for more information or fill out an application.

 "Two years ago, my mom decided she could no longer care for me, so I moved in with my dad and stepmom.
 The transition wasn’t as easy as I thought it would be.
 Everything at my house always seemed to be a constant battle.
 Because I never felt safe, I started using drugs.
 My dad recognized the struggles I was having and placed me in the InnerRoads Wilderness Program.
 This program is designed to help teens grow, heal and develop stronger relationships with the people in our lives.
 In September, I set off into the wilderness with three other teens for 30 days.
 From that point on, we hiked for 110 miles carrying 50-pound packs!
 This experience proved to be more worthwhile than I thought it would be.
 I had lots of time to think about how I reacted to my problems and how I could do better.
 Now I find that I am honest, own my emotions, identify my feelings and communicate better.
 Overall, I am more aware and empowered.
 Physically, mentally, and emotionally, this trip was the hardest thing I've ever done...and the most rewarding."